Programme:

 Full time

-Prior to commencing her doctoral research Emily received her undergraduate MA from the University of Edinburgh in 2018, where she focused her research on theatre in post-1945 photography from Japan.
-She received her postgraduate MA from SOAS in 2023 where her thesis explored themes of transnationalism, collaborative performance, and new technologies in Red, White, Yellow, Black’s ‘Multimedia Concerts’ (1972-73).
-Between her undergraduate and postgraduate studies Emily worked in Shanghai as an arts educator.
+Prior to commencing her doctoral research Emily received her undergraduate MA from the University of Edinburgh in 2018, where she focused her research on theatre in post-1945 experimental photography from Japan.
+She received her postgraduate double MA in Art History and Japanese from SOAS in 2023, where her thesis explored themes of transnationalism, collaborative performance, and new technologies in Red, White, Yellow, Black’s ‘Multimedia Concerts’ (1972-73).
+Between her undergraduate and postgraduate studies Emily worked full-time as a teacher and continues to facilitate arts related workshops for all ages.

 Research interests